 Conclusion

 Delay, jitter, and packet loss, troubles voice quality in VoIP calls.
-Therefore, these must be effectively addressed to have a seamless voice-calling experience.
-The quality of VoIP calls is maintained properly through regular monitoring and proper configuration of the system.
+Addressing these factors effectively is crucial for a seamless voice-calling experience.
+Maintaining VoIP call quality requires regular monitoring and proper system configuration.
 The other factor in VoIP technology is redundancy in the system, as it has no geographical restrictions.

 Even if one server or one location’s connection goes down, the user of VoIP services can easily switch to another server or location without any interruptions in the ongoing services.
 Error correction techniques help streamline the impact of delay, jitter, and packet loss on VoIP Calls.